APOPO in Angola

 To date APOPO’s operations are focused in the northwestern provinces of Malanje, Zaire and Uíge, all of which border the Democratic Republic of Congo.
 Despite APOPO’s commitment to Angola to help in meeting its objective of becoming mine-free by 2025 in accordance with Article 5 of the Anti-Personnel Mine Ban Convention (APMBC), the current mine clearance capacity country-wide is considerably less than it was just a few years ago.
 To this end, support and capacity for humanitarian demining in Angola must be ramped-up if Angola is to meet its 2025 deadline.

 APOPO and NPA have cleared three minefields in Malanje province, in order to allow villages, schools and businesses to expand.
 These are typical Angolan rural townships that have been boxed in by dangerous minefields, leaving them unable to expand and develop.
 Likewise, the Malele minefield along the Congo border had been a no-go area for many years but is now a vibrant trading post.

-In 2017 APOPO began working in Uíge province, where it has cleared two minefields, with a third near completion, and operational planning underway for a fourth task.
+In 2017 APOPO began working in Uíge province, where it has to date cleared four minefields.
 The cleared areas in Uíge will allow villages to expand in terms of new housing and agricultural areas as well as make way for the construction of a new municipal hospital which will serve the entire municipality of 32,764 people or 6,553 families.

 In recent years, APOPO carried-out an important study to assess the impact of the mine detection rats (MDR) when used alongside conventional mine action approaches to the detection and disposal of explosive materials on land suspected as hazardous.
 This study looked at records of site clearance that used both traditional mine action methods as well as the MDR.
 This exercise was repeated in other countries with and without the MDR to establish a more complete set of data for the study.